What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Not really a problem

-• Highlights: Bagan (Pagan)*, the people and 'removed from the west' culture.
-Getting off the tourist trail *
+Highlights: Bagan (Pagan) , the people and 'removed from the west' culture.

-• Temples of BaganTypical tourist trail: Yangon (Rangoon), Mandalay, Bagan (Pagan), Inle Lake and back to Yangon
+• Temples of BaganTypical tourist trail: Yangon (Rangoon), Mandalay, Bagan (Pagan), Inle Lake and back to Yangon.
+Off the beaten-track you could try - Hsipaw, Mawlamyine, Hpa-an, Pathein, Kengtung and many others.

 • Dangers: If you can get there successfully (restricted area), the Shan state has Burmese and Thai Guerrillas present.
 Watch out for the Burmese new year (March-April) - not only will you be sprayed with water, but everything grinds to a halt and transport gets booked solid.
 There are numerous other restricted areas away from the tourist heartland of which permits to visit can be applied for in Rangoon at the MTT office.

-Getting around: Myanmar Air internal flights are known to be a little dodgy to say the least (about 3 of these old Russian twin-props crash a year).
-Buses are generally okay for the main route from Yangon to Mandalay, but generally travel during the night.
-Getting south or west of Rangoon or to the far north is difficult and will require some serious adventure, normally riding in trucks.
+Getting around: By road, getting South or West of Rangoon or to the far North is difficult and will require some serious adventure, normally riding in trucks.
 To avoid very bumpy and windy buses or pick-up truck rides, split the cost of a taxi, between four.
 Boat travel is available from Bagan to Mandalay or vice versa.
-There are trains, but service is bad and foreigner pricing funds the regime and make buses better value.
+There are trains, but slow, uncomfortable and dirty on limited routes - buses are better value.

-Getting there: Generally a flight from Bangladesh or Bangkok.
-Almost all land borders are closed (Bangladesh, Laos, India), are open only to the immediate area (Thailand) or require permits to cross (China/Tachilek) - essentially this is a fly-in, fly-out destination.
+Almost all land borders are closed to Bangladesh and Laos.
+The land borders to Thailand is open (and so is the Indian one with plenty of permits on both sides of the border) but - essentially this is a fly-in, fly-out destination.
 Most people loop Yangon and back, but since there are flights out of the country both from Yangon and Mandalay it's better to start in one and finish in the other to cut down on travel.

-Myanmar Airways International (MAI) has started operating the Delhi-Yangon sector thrice a week.
+KyatThere is no reason to change money into FECs (pronounced feck) as they trade at the same rate as the USD.
 In the past you had to change USD (around 200) into Foreign Exchange Certificates (FECs) when you enter the country - this is no longer enforced.
 The FEC rule has been abolished, but they are still legal tender (at less than face value) and officials may keep up pretences for all those bribes to keep flowing in.
-The FEC desk at the airport is now closed most of the time.

 • People vibe: